evilpaper/frontend-interview-questions/README.md

 The DOM allows programmatic .......... to the web document.

-With DOM methods, you can change the document's structure, style, or content.

 | ?             |                               |                     |               |               |
 | ------------- | ----------------------------- | ------------------- | ------------- | ------------- |
 | **A:**        | Document Object Model         | data representation | interface     | access        |